The Batman ending explained: your biggest questions answered

-In true Riddler fashion, you’ve probably got plenty of questions after sitting through The Batman ending.
-Robert Pattinson’s debut as the Caped Crusader is steeped so heavily in mystery and conspiracies, after all, that there are bound to be more than a few loose ends that need to be explored further.
+You’ve probably got plenty of questions after sitting through The Batman ending.
+After all, the new movie is chock full of riddles.
+Robert Pattinson’s debut as the Caped Crusader is steeped so heavily in mystery and conspiracies that there are bound to be more than a few loose ends that need to be explored further.

 And explore them we shall.
 In our bumper rundown of The Batman ending, we cover all angles – just like a certain World’s Greatest Detective.
 Not only is the finale prodded and poked at, but we’ll soon go into more detail on major plot points, their potential ramifications, and any other lingering thoughts that arose during the explosive finale.